 The difference is that the juvenile can complete diversion orders without going before juvenile court.
 If the juvenile successfully completes the diversion program, the courts will essentially dismiss the charges.
 This option is usually available for first-time offenders only.

 In very rare cases, detention is the penalty for juvenile drug charges.
 Detention may be home confinement or placement with a relative or foster home.
 This is usually the case for juveniles who are repeat offenders, or in cases where drug possession is the result of robbery or violent crime.

 What Are Some Legal Defenses for Juvenile Drug Charges?

 There are plenty of viable legal defenses for felony drug charges, adult or juvenile.
 Some of these viable defenses are:

 - Religious purposes

-If your child is facing possession charges in Arizona, call the Belen Law Firm.
-You can contact us by calling 602.715.0908, or by filling out this form on our website.
+If your child is facing possession charges in Arizona, call an experienced Phoenix criminal defense lawyer at the Belen Law Firm.
+You can contact us by calling 602-715-0908, or by filling out the form on our website.
 From there, we can schedule a free and confidential initial consultation.